hmoxutdg/ssrpg/README.md

 > Still NO to any TWO HANDED WEAPONS >> NO to ANY.
 > After BLADE back to Grind for Progress.

+> HEALTH instead of ARMOR for NOW & ALWAYS